New Jersey Hummingbird Migration: 8 Awesome Travelers

 When Do New Jersey Hummingbirds Arrive?

-The first migrating hummingbirds will be males followed by the females about a week later.
-The males arrive first to stake out the territory that they will defend as they try to attract a female.
+Males arrive first to stake out the territory that they will defend as they try to attract a female.

-See my article: How to Identify a Hummingbird’s Gender in 4 Easy Steps
+How to Identify a Hummingbird’s Gender in 4 Easy Steps

-New Jersey hummingbirds starting their spring migration north from Panama City, Panama, and flying across the Gulf of Mexico, need to fly 2,170 miles to reach Trento.
+New Jersey hummingbirds starting their spring migration north from Panama City, Panama, and flying across the Gulf of America, need to fly 2,170 miles to reach Trento.
 If flying all over land they need to fly 4,381 miles.

 New Jersey hummingbirds starting their journey north from Mexico, at the United States’ southernmost border at Brownsville Texas, must fly 1,639 miles to reach Trenton.